-Students who aren't admitted directly enroll in the College of Liberal Arts and Sciences, then apply for competitive admission to the College of Nursing after (or while completing) prerequisites.
+Students not initially admitted for Direct Admission may be selected for Assured Admission or added to a Waitlist for Assured Admission.
+Students who aren't direct admitted enroll in the College of Liberal Arts and Sciences, then apply for standard admission to the College of Nursing after (or while completing) prerequisites.